nvahabi85/Cox-sMBPLS/README.md

 # Cox-sMBPLS
-Multi-Omics data integration using a supervised Cox multiblock PLS
+This repository includes the R-code to implement a supervised Cox-sMBPLS model (MS DOI: XXX).